Stars of STEM: A career Q&A with our 2017 BEYA honorees

 - Danielle: In high school I took a questionnaire that evaluated and informed students of the career types that best suited them based on an academics and interests.
 My test results said that I should pursue aerospace engineering.
 This was the first time that I had ever heard of such a discipline.
 After researching the AE industry, I agreed with the conclusion of the test.
 I had always loved math and physics, solving all types of problems, and following logical flows of thought.

 - Kevin: This happened in high school.
-Math was always my strong suit, so when I was having the discussion with various people about what I was going to major in in college, STEM was a strong consideration.
+Math was always my strong suit, so when I was having the discussion with various people about what I was going to major in college, STEM was a strong consideration.

 - Eryca: I think around 9th grade I knew I wanted to be an engineer.
 Growing up I always thought I would become a pediatrician, but my love for math got me involved in lots of summer programs that introduced me to engineering.
 I also attended Baltimore Polytechnic Institute, which was a science and engineering high school that influenced me to pursue engineering in college.